Dr. R. Ahmed Dental College and Hospital: History

-One of the oldest colleges in Southeast Asia owes its existence to Rafiuddin Ahmed (1890-1965).
-This college has produced many notable graduates in the field of dentistry and surgery over the last few decades.
+One of the oldest colleges in Southeast Asia owes its existence to Rafiuddin Ahmed (1890–1965).
+This college has produced many notable graduates in the field of dentistry and surgery.
 It is India's first dental college.
-The college was established by a one-man team "Dr. Rafiuddin Ahmed".
+It was established by Dr. Rafiuddin Ahmed, an alumnus of University of Iowa, where he completed his DDS degree.
+He founded Calcutta Dental College and Hospital based on the American model of dentistry.
+After Indian Independence, he gifted the college to the Government of West Bengal.